 In addition to academics, PMB students have the opportunity to participate in a number of other science-related activities.

-The Institute for Biophysical Research holds an annual off-campus retreat in mid-September.
+The Institute for Biophysical Research holds an annual off-campus retreat in late August.
 The retreat brings together faculty and students from throughout the program to share current research, develop collaborations, and socialize with colleagues and friends.

 PMB students have attended national meetings such as the Biophysical Society Meeting, the Gibbs Conference on Biothermodynamics, and Gordon Research Conferences.
 Some students have traveled internationally to meetings in Sweden, Japan, and Italy.